Skip to content

 union(schemas, message?)

-Tries each schema in order, returning the first success.
+Tries each schema in order, returns the first success.
+Fails only if all schemas fail.

 ts